NicoleA89/Seeking-answers-for-current-HR-questions/README.md

 # Please mind the gap...
-A data based approach using the Stack Overflow developer survey data (2017)
+# A data based approach using the Stack Overflow developer survey data (2017)

-Vor dem Hintergrund von Fachkräftemandel und dem demografischen Wandel ist es für Unternehmen zunehmend schwer, qualifiziertes (IT-)Fachpersonal zu finden.
-In diesem Artikel wurde untersucht, auf welchen Jobportalen weltweit und in Deutschland qualifizierte Entwickler angetroffen werden können.
-Auch der Frage danach, auf welchen Portalen sich IT-Fach-Frauen vornehmlich aufhalten wird dabei nachgegangen.
+# Given the (current and future) shortage of skilled workers and demographic change, it is increasingly difficult for companies to find qualified (IT)-professionals.
+In this article I examined on which job portals worldwide and in Germany qualified developers can be found.
+The question as to which portals female IT professionals can primarily be found is also being investigated.

-On which job portals can you find qualified developers as a German Company?
+# On which job portals can you find qualified developers as a German Company?